gemfire/tanzu-gemfire-management-cf-plugin/README.md

 ### Running the code

 #### Common instructions
- 1. Have a [Go](https://golang.org/) SDK on your machine when compiling the code from the repository
+ 1. Have a [Go](https://golang.org/) SDK on your machine when compiling the code from the repository. for the version of Go, please consider to install more than 1.13.1, due to CVE.
  1. Clone the Repository
     - `git clone git@github.com:gemfire/cloudcache-management-cf-plugin.git`
  1. Some parameters can be replaced with environment variables to avoid having to type them in repeatedly.